-Contrary to many countries where medicine can be purchased at grocery stores and convenience stores, most medicine and drugs can only be purchased in the apothecary in Austria.
-Most pharmacists speak English, and will gladly help you find the medicine you need.
+Contrary to many countries where medicine can be purchased at grocery stores and convenience stores, the majority of medicines and drugs can only be purchased at a pharmacy in Austria.
+Most pharmacists speak English, and will gladly help foreigners find the medicines they need.

 When it comes to eating out in Austria, tipping for drinks and meals is common, but the tips are small.
-When the waiter/waitress comes to tell you the total for your meal, you decide on how much to tip them at that time.
-Usually you just round up to the next full Euro.
-For example, if the bill is 17.25 Euros, you tell them to charge you 18 Euros and hand them a 20 Euro bill.
-They will give you 2 Euros back and keep the extra .75 cents as a tip.
+When the waiter or waitress presents the bill, patrons decide on how much to tip them at that time.
+Usually, diners just round up to the next full Euro.

 Meeting and greeting in Austria

-Colleagues often shake hands when you meet with them and shake hands once again when you depart.
-If you are uncertain about what to do, just wait for them to extend their hand first.
+Colleagues often shake hands when greeting one another and again when they leave.
+If an expat is uncertain about what to do, it is safest to wait for the other party to extend their hand first.